-The current inflationary environment (which may follow government efforts to stabilize the economy) may also, as discussed in this Offering Memorandum, adversely affect the Company's loss costs and could adversely affect the valuation of its investment portfolio.
-Finally, as a result of the financial market disruptions over the past several years, the Company may, as discussed in this Offering Memorandum, face increased regulation.
+An inflationary environment (which may follow government efforts to stabilize the economy) may also, as discussed in this offering memorandum, adversely affect the Company's loss costs and could adversely affect the valuation of its investment portfolio.
+Finally, as a result of the financial market disruptions over the past several years, the Company may, as discussed in this offering memorandum, face increased regulation.